ericharding/JUSTInstaller/README.md

 config.UpdateLocationTemplate = $"https://example.com/downloads/myapp_{{version}}_{platform}";
 ```

+## How do I set the current version for my application?

+Set ```<Version>1.2.3</Version>``` in your csproj or supply it as a build parameter with ```/p:Version=1.2.3```

+## What if the version of my application doesn't match the version from my {CurrentVersionUri}?

+If your version is lower than {CurrentVersionUri} the application will *always* try to update.
+If your version is equal or higher it will never update.

 ## Hey!
-Why doesn't this installer force you to install into the standard, recommended, install locations?
+Why doesn't this installer install into the standard, recommended, install locations for the given platform?

-It does, man.
+Dude, it does.
 You just have to tell it where that is.

 ## I changed my shortcuts and I need this version to remove the old shortcut location

-No built in support but you could use `PostInstall`.
+No built in support but you can do things in the OnFirstRun event handler which gets executed after an upgrade.

-## Can PostInstall be a script?

-Sure.
-Just be careful if you're installing on multiple platforms.
+## I'd like my application to install into a priveledged location like c:/program files/

+First, it's probably easier to just install per-user.
+However, if you want to you can accomplish this one of two ways.

+1. Using application manifests which require elevated priveledges. ```<requestedExecutionLevel level="requireAdministrator" uiAccess="false" />```.
+As a warning, this functionality isn't uniformly supported cross platform.

+2. When Installer.CheckForUpdate() returns true spawn a separate process under platform specific elelvation.
+Have that process call the installer to do the update.

 ## I'd like to be able to uninstall my app using my favorite system control panel applet.

 I'd like a pony.

+# Design Notes

+* The installed application is an unziped zip file into {InstallBaesPath}/{InstallFolderTemplate}.